NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

 Precompiled Binaries (Linux and macOS)
 --------------------------------------

-Simply download the appropriate distirbution for your operating system, extract, and run the executables in the ``bin`` subdirectory.
+Simply download the appropriate distribution for your operating system, extract, and run the executables in the ``bin`` subdirectory.
 No other 'installation' steps or administrative rights are necessary.